NextQuill: Causal Preference Modeling for Enhancing LLM Personalization: Related Work

 \section{Related Work}

-\paragraph{LLM Personalization.} LLM personalization has attracted increasing interest across domains such as text~\citep{tseng2024two,zhao2025exploring,zhang2025personalized} and multimodal generation~\citep{pmg}.
-Existing methods primarily fall into two paradigms: retrieval-based prompting and fine-tuning with user history.
-Retrieval-based approaches \citep{ropg,hydra} augment model inputs by fetching user-specific context from external memory.
-For instance, DPL~\citep{DPL} emphasizes extracting inter-user differences to enhance LLM personalization.
-While effective for steering generation, these methods lack mechanisms to model the underlying structure of user preferences, often resulting in shallow personalization.
-Fine-tuning-based approaches instead adapt model parameters using historical user data.
-ONCE~\citep{once} builds profile summaries from browsing logs, and PPlug~\citep{pplug} encodes histories into personalized embeddings.
-More recent works~\citep{perpcs, personpeft} apply parameter-efficient fine-tuning to scale personalization across users.
-However, these methods typically treat all input and output tokens equally, failing to identify which parts truly express user intent.
-In contrast, we propose a causal preference modeling framework that attributes the token-level impact of user history via counterfactual reasoning, offering a principled mechanism to supervise and align both model-internal representations and output behavior toward genuine personalization.
+\paragraph{LLM Personalization.} {LLM personalization has gained increasing attention across text~\citep{zhao2025exploring,zhang2025personalized,PDRec}, conversation~\citep{li2025personalized,RSO} and multimodal generation~\citep{pmg}.
+Recent Benchmarks such as LaMP~\citep{salemi2024lamp} and LongLaMP~\citep{kumar2024longlamp} provide standardized settings for training and evaluating personalized text generation.
+Existing methods mainly follow two paradigms: retrieval-based prompting and fine-tuning with user history.
+Retrieval-based approaches~\citep{ropg,hydra} augment model inputs by retrieving user-specific context from external memory.
+DPL~\citep{DPL} identifies inter-user differences to improve personalization.
+SteerX~\citep{steerX} leverages causal inference to disentangle preference-driven from preference-agnostic tokens and uses these signals to steer generation.
+Fine-tuning-based approaches adapt model parameters using user histories.
+Parameter-efficient methods~\citep{perpcs,personpeft} achieve scalable personalization across users.
+ONCE~\citep{once} constructs profile summaries from behavioral logs, and PPlug~\citep{pplug} encodes user histories into personalized embeddings.
+P-RLHF~\citep{li2024personalized} jointly learns a user model and a personalized LLM from human feedback.
+DEP~\citep{DEP} further models inter-user differences in latent space rather than via prompt signals.
+However, most existing methods treat all tokens uniformly, lacking mechanisms to identify which parts of the input or output truly reflect user intent.
+In contrast, we introduce a causal preference modeling framework that attributes token-level effects through counterfactual reasoning, enabling principled supervision over both model-internal representations and output behavior to achieve genuine personalization.}